Bar worker stole from veterans’ club

 He was eventually arrested after the club’s chairman Kathy Munford collated the evidence and handed it over to officers from Essex Police.

-“Steven was a popular member of staff but he let himself and everyone down,” said a disappointed Kathy.
+"Scott was a popular member of staff but he let himself and everyone down,” said a disappointed Kathy.

 “He did not ring drinks in and pocketed the money, rang in part orders and pocketed the difference, and he gave away free drinks – it was all caught on camera.